dennalig/ParkingStatus/README.md

 Fullstack Web application for storing, editing, and displaying parking lot status data throughout a generic week and specific dates.

-For a step-by-step guide to setup up Parking Status locally, please view the 'Configuration Guide' in the 'Documentation Files' directory.
+### For a step-by-step guide to setup Parking Status locally, please view the 'Configuration Guide' in the 'Documentation Files' directory.

 ### Backend
 Spring Boot(Maven), Java, MVC